 - A convertible car seat can be installed forward-facing or rear-facing, but experts at the American Academy of Pediatrics recommend you keep it rear-facing for safety as long as possible.
 Some states require rear-facing until your child’s second birthday.

-- While you can use a convertible car seat from birth, you may not want to.
+- You can use a convertible car seat from birth, but you may not want to.
 Many prefer to start with an infant car seat they can remove from the base and move between the car, stroller and other locations without waking a sleeping baby.

-- Some convertible car seats are marketed as all-in-ones, 5-in-1s, 4-in-1s or 3-in-1s, meaning they convert from a convertible car seat into a booster seat, extending the time you can use them.
-Some companies consider these convertible car seats, while others put them in a different category on their websites.
+- Some convertible car seats are marketed as all-in-ones, 5-in-1s, 4-in-1s or 3-in-1s, meaning they convert from an infant seat into a booster seat, extending the time you can use them.
+Some companies consider these convertible car seats while others put them in a different category on their websites, so you’ll need to explore brand websites to find the best option for your family.

 Britax has six great options for convertible car seats: The Allegiance and Emblem are the least expensive, and they rank highly on Consumer Reports ratings for convertible car seats.
 The company’s other three models, Boulevard ClickTight, Advocate ClickTight (pictured above) and Marathon ClickTight, all top that list when it comes to crash protection and other important factors.
 You can also get those three models with an anti-rebound bar, a bar located near your child's feet that provides stability in the event of a collision.
 The company has also just launched the One4Life ClickTight All-in-One, which is designed for your child's first ten years, from a rear-facing seat for infants and toddlers to a forward-facing seat and booster seat.